worldpeaceenginelabs/DAuth/README.md

 ![image](https://user-images.githubusercontent.com/67427045/214812508-e0c8ee14-82cb-48df-a19e-9ce333af9543.png)
 <br>

-### Course of action
+### Basic course of action
-1. At sign-up you generate a new QR Code(hash) from your name and a passphrase.<br><br>
+1. At sign-up you generate a signed public key from your name and a passphrase.(+ salts)<br><br>

-2. The QR Code(hash) is for the period of the session connected with the user events/actions.
+2. The public key is for the period of the session connected with the user events/actions.

-3. The first time you create a profile or create a post, this QR Code(hash) will be connected with your new profile or post<br>
+3. The first time you create a profile or create a post, this public key will be connected with your new profile or post<br>
 ```profile-creator: hash123 or post-creator: hash123``` (Pseudocode)<br><br>

 This way, the profile or post "knows" who you are (which gives permission for edit/delete for instance)